Want to reduce food waste? Here are my top 21 easy top tips!

 18 Use a food waste app like Olio – pass on food that someone else may want.

-19 Make the most of your herbs – store in an envelope in the freezer.
+19 Make the most of your herbs – store them in an envelope in the freezer.
 The paper absorbs the moisture in the herbs.
 Pot plant on the windowsill died?
 Well not really, it’s dried.
-Take off the leaves and pop in a jar and use as dried herb.
+Take off the leaves pop them in a jar and use them as dried herbs.

 21 Use your loaf! – bread is one of the most common thrown away food waste and there is so much you can do with it!

-Watch more tops tips on reducing food waste here!
+Watch more top tips on reducing food waste here!